Hügelkultur: A Step-by-Step Guide For The Ultimate Raised Garden Bed

-Hügelkultur (pronounced “hoogle-culture,” which, roughly translated, means “mound culture”) is a centuries-old raised-bed technique of creating mounds in the garden made up of layers of compostable material you already have on hand—grass clippings, leaf litter, and garden debris—and putting it to use.
+Hügelkultur (pronounced “hoogle-culture,” which roughly translates to “mound culture”) is a centuries-old raised garden bed technique of creating mounds in the garden made up of layers of compostable material you already have on hand—grass clippings, leaf litter, and garden debris—and putting it to use.

 But one difference is that some of the layers in a hügelkultur bed include wood (sticks, branches, even logs and stumps).
 This wood will rot over time and provide spaces for water and nutrients, keeping your garden productive, self-watering, and full of nutrient-rich soil for your growing plants.
 It’s a technique that originated in Germany but is catching on in gardens everywhere.
 Ready to get started?